zhiggins11/Semantic-Segmentation/README.md

 This project has a basic fully convolutional neural network that can be used for semantic segmentation.
 It uses a subset of the India Driving Dataset to train, validate, and test the models.

+## Files

+`basic_fcn.py` contains the class for the fully convolutional network `dataloader.py ` contains code for loading training, validation, and test datasets.
+`get_weights.py` contains code for computing weights for each of the classes.
+These weights can be used to train a model using weighted cross entropy loss.
+`latest_model.pt` contains a trained model which can be used to make predictions on test images `starter.py` contains code needed to train a model.
+If you would like to run this, you'll need to download (some portion of) the India Driving Dataset and save links to each of the training, validation, and test images to files `train.csv`, `val.csv`, and `test.csv`, respectively, in your working directory.
+`utils.py` contains functions used to compute pixel accuracy and IoU for each category

 ## Visual Results

 Here are some test images where the model performs well.
 Each strip contains the actual image, ground truth labels for that image, and model predictions, in that order.